BinaryThumb/change-case-object/README.md

 All methods are available under the `changeCaseObject` object after the module has been required.

 ### .camelCase
-Conerts all object keys into camel case.
+Converts all object keys into camel case.
 `hello_world -> helloWorld`

 ### .snakeCase
-Conerts all object keys into snake case.
+Converts all object keys into snake case.
 `helloWorld -> hello_world`

 ### .paramCase
-Conerts all object keys into param case.
+Converts all object keys into param case.
 `helloWorld -> hello-world`

+### .constantCase
+Converts all object keys into constant case.
+`helloWorld -> HELLO_WORLD`

 Shorthand methods are also available:
 ```
 .camelCase -> .camel
 .snakeCase -> .snake
 .paramCase -> .param
+.constantCase -> .constant
 ```

 ## Code Guideline